Only a few years ago, the idea of thousands of people paying good money to watch somebody else play a video game would’ve raised a few eyebrows.

 Publishers aren’t naïve when it comes to the opportunities that this surging demand has created, neither is Gfinity.

-The company – founded and led by Neville Upton – has only been around for a handful of years, but in that time, it has already built up a strong reputation in the industry as the ‘go-to’ esports competition promoter and host.
+The company – founded Neville Upton – has only been around for a handful of years, but in that time, it has already built up a strong reputation in the industry as the ‘go-to’ esports competition promoter and host.

 Big name partners on board